 Source: Hydroponic Food Production by Howard M Resh

 As you can see, his findings are quite dramatic.
-It is no surprise that urban planners and policy makers are often proponents of hydroponic gardening.
-Hydroponic gardening has wide implications for the future of practical, efficient, and cost effective farming across the world.
+It is no surprise that urban planners and policymakers are often proponents of hydroponic gardening.
+Hydroponic gardening has wide implications for the future of practical, efficient, and cost-effective farming across the world.
 Because crop yields of hydroponically-grown plants can be up to an astounding 100 times higher than crops grown in the field, hydroponics yield is the clear winner.

 So why exactly are the crop yields so much greater for hydroponics?
 Let’s look at the most important factors of hydroponics yield.

 When you multiply all of these factors together, the crop yields of hydroponically-grown plants can be up to an astounding 100 times higher than crops grown in the field.
 The benefit of controlled-environment agriculture and vertical systems have wide implications for not only at-home gardeners and commercial growers, but also for global hunger advocates, policy makers, and urban planners.
-Since hydroponic farms can be built on low-cost and/or non-arable land, greenhouses and hydroponic farms can built in areas where conventional soil farming is not possible.
+Since hydroponic farms can be built on low-cost and/or non-arable land, greenhouses and hydroponic farms can be built in areas where conventional soil farming is not possible.
 Urban hydroponic farms can provide jobs for city residents, a source of healthy, locally-grown produce, and minimize the environmental costs associated with shipping produce around the world.

 Hydroponic grown-crops nearly eliminates the problems associated with soil-based agriculture – it is not weather dependent, it’s more space-saving and water/energy efficient, and there are fewer pests to deal with.
-And most compelling, hydroponics provides higher yields and a more reliable food source due to its year round growing and frequent harvesting.
+And most compelling, hydroponics provides higher yields and a more reliable food source due to its year-round growing and frequent harvesting.
 Make the switch to hydroponics!